UPDATED SEPTEMBER 2025

 60-years old | Oklahoma City, Oklahomaicon

-Edgar Brown, 60-years old, was viciously attacked by five pit bull-mixes and died just under two weeks later.
-On October 6, Edgar was asked to visit a friend's rental home to take out the trash.
+Edgar Brown, 60-years old, died after being viciously attacked by five pit bull-mixes.
+On October 6, Edgar was asked to visit a friend's rental home in the 2200 block of SW 38 Street to take out the trash.
 The trashcans were inside a gated area on the side of the home.
 At some point, the pit bulls belonging to the property behind the rental home, jumped the fence and charged him.
-He tried to hold the gate closed -- keeping the dogs separated from him -- but the pit bulls found a hole in the fence, ran through it and attacked him on the other side.
+Edger tried to hold the gate closed -- keeping the dogs separated from him -- but the dogs found a hole in the fence, ran through it and attacked him on the other side.
 He was rushed to OU Medical Center.
 "Flesh was hanging off his arms.
 It was the most awful mess I’ve ever seen," his brother Dexter Brown said.
 While hospitalized, his condition deteriorated.
 In addition to suffering a heart attack, doctors were forced to amputate both of his legs and part of one arm due to infection.
-He died on October 18.
-In August 2016, the owner of the dogs, Juan Marcos Diaz, 45, was charged with second-degree manslaughter in connection to his death. [source citations]
+Edgar died on October 18.
+In August 2016, the owner of the dogs, Juan Marcos Diaz, 45, was charged with second-degree manslaughter in connection to his death.
+In November 2017, Diaz pleaded guilty. [source citations]

 Date of death: October 18, 2015 Chained: No